 The main crop growing months were April to December.
 And there is also crop grown during dry season from end of January to June based on type of crop.
 Maize and potato were grown in wet land areas.
-In the six surveyed villages, maize, teff and sorghum were the major crop grown and they were the most important crops grown and they were the most important crop cultivated by many farmers in the cropping year of 2012/2013.
+In the six surveyed villages, maize, teff and sorghum were the major crop grown and they were the most important crops grown and they many farmers in the cropping year of 2012/2013.
 However, farmers to some extent cultivate potato and wheat during the main cropping calendar (Fig 2).
 Out of total respondents interviewed, 51.7% of them have coffee inside natural forests and garden coffee whereas 48.3% of them have only garden coffee.